1Dennis-Hosea/opinion/README.md

-# FlaskApp
+# BLOGERS

-My flaskapp is a imple application with authentication and functionality using the Pythons frame work
+My flaskapp is a simple application with authentication and functionality using the Pythons frame work

 ### Running the app